Health Check: What is endometriosis?

 Affected girls and women often face negative impacts on their education or careers.
 There may be reduced productiveness at work or study as a result of the pain and discomfort caused by endometriosis.

 Treatment includes hormonal tablets such as the oral contraceptive pill.
-The progestogen implant or intrauterine device, are also helpful for some in reduction of pain with periods.
+The progestogen implant or intrauterine device, is also helpful for some in the reduction of pain with periods.
 But these treatments don’t work for everyone.

 How will I know if I have endometriosis?